Diabetes: Technologies Make Management Easier

 Continuous Glucose Monitor

-Depending on the product, the information stored on the device can be downloaded to your computer.
+Depending on the product, the information stored on the device can be downloaded to a computer.
 Special software allows you to track your levels and identify trends, providing important data to share with your doctor.
 Additionally, some devices allow you to press a button to record events, like when you give yourself an insulin shot, have a meal, or exercise.
-This information gets captured, as well, to create a picture of your diabetes management.
+This information gets captured to create a picture of your diabetes management.

 The downside of CGMs is that they may not be as accurate as the standard meters and finger prick samples.
 However, as technology advances, so do CGMs.
 Real time alarms, accuracy, and reliability help users maintain better glucose control while avoiding pitfalls like